thefreshvince/candy-browser/readme.md

 ```

 ##Candybrowser
-An HTML5, CSS3, and JS (optional) content frame used to display content like portfolio peices that need a surrounding and styled browser frame.
+An HTML5, CSS3, and JS (optional) content frame used to display portfolio pieces.

 ##Usage
 To get candybrowser working on your website, simply: